 Battery backup technology continues to evolve.

-When Do You Need a Battery Backup System?
+Signs You Might Need a Battery Backup?

 - Power outages are frequent